Sometimes we have to enroll the entire school in the first grade and start all over.

 Behold, I make all things new (Revelation 21:5).

-To live is to grow.
-To grow is all about change.
+To live is to grow, and growth is all about change.
 But we all…beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord (II Corinthians 3:18).

 The problem is we like things the way they’ve always been.
 The Lord understands this facet of the human personality.
 No one who has drunk old wine immediately desires new, Jesus said.
 For he says, ‘The old is better.’
 (Luke 5:39).